MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

     1. **Instance details**:
         1. **Aquila instance name**: Enter Operations Manager managed instance (preview) name as desired.
             >[!Note]
-            >- Operations Manager managed instance (preview) name can have only alphanumaric characters and up to 10 characters long.
+            >- Operations Manager managed instance (preview) name can have only alphanumeric  characters and up to 10 characters long.
             >- Operations Manager managed instance (preview) is equivalent to System Center Operation Manager Management Group so choose a name accordingly.
         1. **Region**: Select the region that is near to you geographically so that latency between your agents and the Operations Manager managed instance (preview) is as low as possible.
     1. **Azure Hybrid Benefit**: Select **Yes** if you are using a Windows Server license for your existing servers.
 This license is only applicable for the Windows Servers that will be used while creating VMs for the Operations Manager managed instance (preview) and it won't apply to existing Windows Servers.
 1. Select **Next**.
 1. Under **Networking**, do the following:
     1. **Configure virtual networks**:
         1. **Virtual network**: Select the virtual network that has direct connectivity to the workloads you want to monitor and to your domain controller + DNS server.
-If you have not created a VNet earlier, select 'Create New' if you haven't already created a VNet before.
+If you have not created a VNet earlier, select **Create New** if you haven't already created a VNet before.
 For more information, see VNet creation process.
         1. **Subnet**: Select a subnet that has at least 10 IP addresses to house all the Operations Manager managed instance (preview) components.
 The minimum address space is 28.
-The subnet can have existing resources in it however, don't choose the subnet that houses the SQL managed instance because it won't contain the sufficient number of IP addresses to house the instance.
+The subnet can have existing resources in it, however, don't choose the subnet that houses the SQL managed instance because it won't contain the sufficient number of IP addresses to house the instance.
     1. **Domain details**:
         1. **Domain Name**: Enter the name of the domain that is being administered by the Domain Controller.
         1. **DNS Server IP**: Enter the IP address of the DNS Server that is providing the IP addresses to the resources in the domain mentioned above.